immersed-web/origoshift/README.md

 The rest could be left as is.

 ### 3. Install and setup all da thingz!
 You'll need the tool __Ansible__ in order to follow this step.
-Follow the installation instructions for installing "__ansible-core__" [here](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) and come back when you have Ansible successfully installed on the server.
+Follow the installation instructions for installing ansible [here](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) and come back when you have Ansible successfully installed on the server.

 Now let's install and setup everything. cd into the ansible folder where all the playbook files are: